Thick films : Fast Fourier Transform (FFT) Method#

 # Determine the film thickness by Fast Fourier Transform

-thickness_from_fft(wavelengths, intensities_smoothed,
+result = thickness_from_fft(wavelengths, intensities_smoothed,

 refractive_index=1.33,